 Neither platform is good for gaming.
-Google is even killing off Stadia cloud games in January 2023.
+Google killed off Stadia cloud games in January 2023.

-Honestly, in terms of media consumption, you really can’t really go wrong with either platform so long as you choose a device with the right specs.
-Prices are similar and the content available is largely the same.
-You’ll just be kicking yourself if you buy something like a Roku Express or Chromecast HD when you have a 4K TV.
+Honestly, in terms of media consumption, you really can’t really go wrong with either platform so long as you choose a device with specs that match your TV.
+Prices are similar, and the content available is largely the same.
+You’ll just be kicking yourself if you buy something like a Roku Express or Chromecast HD and find you can’t take advantage of 4K.

 With that out of the way, matters really come down to feature and interface preferences.
-Google TV may look slicker, but Roku OS is about as straightforward as you can get, and some people may not appreciate Google’s curation.
-Roku devices can sometimes even run faster, given that Chromecasts slow down if they’re overloaded with app data.
+Google TV may look slicker, but Roku OS is about as straightforward as you can get, and some people don’t want Google’s curation.
+Roku devices may sometimes even run faster, given that Chromecasts can slow down if they’re overloaded with app data.

-A Chromecast 4K should probably be your first choice though if you care about Google Assistant, or you otherwise rely heavily on Google services — which is likely if you follow Android Authority.
-You’ll get maximum integration with Android and Google’s smart home tech.
+A Chromecast 4K should probably be your first choice if you care about Google Assistant, or you otherwise rely heavily on Google services — which is likely if you follow Android Authority.
+You’ll get maximum integration with Android, Google Assistant, and Google Home.

 The one frustration is that Google has yet to enable TV audio sync with its Nest Audio speaker, whereas Fire TV users can pair with Echo devices, and Apple TV 4K owners can pair with HomePods.
 A bundle with a Chromecast and a pair of linked Nest Audios would be a killer entertainment setup.